 Head Strength and Conditioning Coach

-Sinclair and his wife, Farrah, have one son, Creed, and one daughter, Asher.
+Day and his wife, Trisha, have a son, Jay and a daughter, Norah.